little-dalek/helloworld/README.md

 # helloworld
-I'm a student and veeeery interested in programming, so to keep on track, I created this Github just for me... for now :-)
+I'm a student and  interested in programming, so to keep on track, I created this Github just for me... for now :-) print("hello world!")